| |

 Sleep Theory

-It’s the Memphis four-piece’s third song to chart on Mainstream Rock following “Fallout” (#2 last August) and “Numb” (#9 in January ’24).
+It was the Memphis four-piece’s first song to top the chart but third effort to chart following “Fallout” (#2 last August) and “Numb” (#9 in January ’24).

 Falling In Reverse